sufyanshk/sufyanshk.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     First half of the supercell being sheared with respect to the bottom half.
+The code to generate the SQS is at <a href="/generate_sqs">generate_sqs repository</a>.
 </div>

 There are total 10 shearings are occuring in the above video.
 For BCC crystal structure with burger's vector $$\bar{b}$$,